 SSC requests that the SAFE include more information about the ARIMA analysis, such as significant model terms, model diagnostics, and plots of observed vs predicted values.
-The SSC also requests that the SAFE team provide a direct comparison of the retrospective performance of State of Alaska preseason forecasts for Tier 1 stocks with the ARIMA approach used in the SAFE.
+The SSC also requests that the SAFE team provide a direct comparison of the retrospective performance of ADF&G's preseason forecasts for Tier 1 stocks with the ARIMA approach used in the SAFE.